LesiaChaban/gdk-oci-oke-workshop/07-deploy-to-oke/deploy-to-oke.md

       To further debug and diagnose cluster problems, use 'kubectl cluster-info dump'.
       ```

-## Task 2:  Deploy the application to OKE
+## Task 2:  Deploy the application to the OKE cluster

-1. In the same terminal in VS Code, run the command to create the Kubernetes namespace.
-Use placeholders that will be substituted using environment variables.
+1. In the same terminal in VS Code, run the following command to create Kubernetes resources defined in _auth.yml_.
+The placeholders in the yml file will be substituted using environment variables.

 	```bash
 	<copy>